wovo/hwcpp/readme.md

 -----------------------------------------------------------------------------

 Notes & ToDo
+- adc, joystick, joystick-button, => xy buttons
+- adc ==> subrange input box => can invert!
+- concepts should also test for the static const members
+- atmega328 test with LCDs
 - HWLIB_TRACE : hwlib::cout :(
 - tests demos should be moved to test?
 - avr8 64 bit not to be trusted?